RAR. Music. Community & activism. Then & now.

 Rock Against Racism Forest Gate gig By Neandra Etienne 30 October 2021

-On Friday 12 November 1976 at the Princess Alice, Carol Grimes and the Boogie Band performed at the first Rock Against Racism gig (RAR), organised by Roger Huddle, Red Saunders, local anti-racists and a few dock workers.
+On Friday, 12 November 1976, at the Princess Alice, Carol Grimes and the Boogie Band performed at the first Rock Against Racism gig (RAR), organised by Roger Huddle, Red Saunders, local anti-racists and a few dock workers.

 At the time, the popularity of the National Front (NF) had increased via the ballot box, on the streets and at West Ham United football ground.
 To counter their presence, Roger and the Anti-Nazi League (ANL) started to leaflet the football fans.
 He said:

-“When we first leafleted as the ANL, most fans were very pleased to see us which once again showed that the NF were feared but not supported by everyone.”
+“When we first leafleted as the ANL, most fans were very pleased to see us, which once again showed that the NF were feared but not supported by everyone.”

 The NF blamed Black and Asian people for the cuts in social spending and rising unemployment.
 This led to increased attacks on these ethnic groups.
 The situation was not helped by musician Eric Clapton, who made a racist rant during a Birmingham concert in August 1976.
 He called for the repatriation of all immigrants and gave support to the far-right racist Tory Enoch Powell.
+Roger explains why it was important to make a stand against the NF by forming RAR as a political movement:

 “We knew what the NF stood for from studying Hitler and Germany in the 1930s.
 The NF’s hatred of all things foreign, including Black music.
 “It seemed a good idea to hold a gig claiming diversity and cultural unity against the ideas of the NF.
 We decided right from the beginning to call it Rock Against Racism: Reggae Soul Rock ‘n’ Roll, Jazz Funk Punk – Our Music.”